 Abstract

-BACKGROUND AND AIM: Pneumonia is among the leading causes of morbidity and mortality worldwide.
-This study aims to investigate the impact of the Glasgow Prognostic Score (GPS) on the prognosis of patients hospitalized with community-acquired pneumonia (CAP).
+BACKGROUND AND AIM: Pneumonia is one of the leading causes of morbidity and mortality worldwide.
+This study aimed to evaluate the impact of the Glasgow prognostic score (GPS) on the prognosis of patients hospitalized with community-acquired pneumonia (CAP).

-METHODS: Patients hospitalized in our department due to CAP were retrospectively reviewed.
-The GPS was calculated using C-reactive protein (CRP) and albumin levels.
+METHODS: A retrospective review was conducted on patients hospitalized in our department with CAP.
+The GPS was calculated based on C-reactive protein (CRP) and albumin levels.

-CONCLUSION: The GPS is associated with early mortality in CAP.
-However, its independent impact on mortality is not statistically significant when other factors such as age, length of hospital stay, and malignancy are considered.
-This suggests that while GPS can be a useful indicator in the initial assessment, its prognostic value may be limited when other clinical variables are taken into account.
+CONCLUSIONS: The GPS is associated with early mortality in patients with CAP.
+However, its independent impact on mortality is not statistically significant when considering other factors such as age, length of hospital stay, and malignancy.
+This suggests that while GPS can be a useful indicator for initial assessments, its prognostic value may be limited when other clinical variables are considered.